 When turmeric is taken alongside black pepper, however, absorption in the body can be improved by up to 2,000% according to clinical studies.
 Therefore, when taking supplements that include turmeric, it is imperative that black pepper, or piperine, is included to increase the bioavailability of the herb.
 Otherwise, your body will not fully absorb the nutrients, and the potential health benefits will be foregone.

-Ultimately, black pepper carries a wide array of health benefits on its own, but when taken alongside an herb with low bioavailability, essential nutrients have a better chance of being absorbed, and all of the health benefits will be magnified.
+Ultimately, black pepper carries a wide array of health benefits on its own, and when taken alongside an herb with low bioavailability, essential nutrients have a better chance of being absorbed.
+We’ve included 3 mg of black pepper in every dose of Pain Relief & Recovery to help the body absorb the strong doses of turmeric and curcumin.